 Type delivery.
 I will also specify display name.
 Let's add another case for pickup.

 Also provide display name.
 Since my users can refer to pickup as take out when they speak to Siri, we can add this as a speakable match.
 So I'm going to click on a plus (+) button and add take out.

 Now let's go back to the Intent.
 Now we need to add another parameter called Delivery Location.

 Let's also give it a display name, Delivery Location.

+So now let's scroll down and see what we have there.
 We still have the single parameter combination which contains all of the parameters.